-"Not to worry," the salesperson says.
-"I can find you that car — no problem.
+After taking a test-drive, you find out that the dealership doesn't have the exact car you want with the right color and options.
+"Not to worry," the salesman replies.
+"I can find you that car no problem.
 So let's go ahead and make a deal."

-As the name implies, a dealer trade is an exchange of vehicles between dealers (it's also called a "dealer swap").
-Mike Bradley, Internet sales manager for Selman Chevrolet in Orange, California, says dealer trades allow the salesperson to gain the business of a customer who walks onto the lot.
-Salespeople want to do everything in their power to prevent customers from taking their business elsewhere.
+As the name implies (it's also called a "dealer trade") a dealer swap is an exchange of vehicles between dealers.
+Mike Bradley, Internet sales manager for Selman Chevrolet, said this allows the salesperson to gain the business of a customer who walks onto the lot.
+The salesperson wants to do everything in their power to prevent the customer from taking their business elsewhere.

 How Does It Work?

-Dealerships often maintain relationships with other dealers of the same brand in their area, allowing them to do such trades.
+Dealerships often maintain relationships with other dealers in their area, allowing them to do such swaps.
+If they need a car that is available somewhere else, they will arrange a dealer trade and swap out the vehicles.
 The most common method is to swap for a similarly equipped vehicle.
-Sometimes the dealer that has the sought-after car will request a different vehicle from the one it traded so it can replenish whatever inventory it lacks.
-Or the dealership that has helped out a fellow dealer might just bank that favor, saving for an occasion in which one of its salespeople needs a specific car to make a sale.
+Sometimes the dealer will request a different vehicle in order to replenish their inventory wherever it is lacking.
+Or they just bank that favor, and save it for an occasion in which they may need a car from that dealer.

 Can You Still Negotiate the Price of the Vehicle?

-You absolutely can negotiate on price in this situation, says Oren Weintraub, president of Authority Auto, an auto concierge company in Los Angeles.
-"But it is essential to negotiate the deal before the trade," he says.
+"Yes, you can absolutely negotiate on price," said Oren Weintraub, president of Authority Car Buying Specialists.
+"But it is essential to negotiate the deal before the trade."

-Make your offer on the vehicle as if it were on the dealer's lot.
-Once you settle on a price, you'll want to get it in writing, and make sure that any deposit you give is refundable, Weintraub says.
+Make your offer on the vehicle as if it were on the dealer lot.
+Once you settle on a price, you'll want to get it in writing, and make sure that any deposit you give is refundable, Weintraub said.

-Here is a list of pros and cons to consider if a dealer says it can get your car in a dealer trade:
+Here is a list of pros and cons to consider if you are offered a dealer swap:

-- One point of contact: You only have to work with one dealership: the one you started with.
+- Staying local: The advantage of a dealer swap is that you will only have to communicate and/or negotiate with one dealership — the one you started with.

-- Convenient: You don't have to take time out of your schedule to conduct another car search.
-The dealer will locate your vehicle for you.
+- Convenient: Since you are letting the dealer locate your vehicle, you don't have to take time out of your schedule to conduct the search.

-- The price may not be the lowest: The dealer that has the vehicle is always in a better position when it comes to holding the line on price.
-It may be worth your while to keep searching yourself, or let someone else, such as a car concierge, do the legwork for you.
+- Price may not be the lowest: The dealer that has the vehicle is always in a better position.
+It may be worth your while to keep searching yourself, or let someone else do the legwork for you.

-- It doesn't work with all vehicles: A dealer is not likely to trade one of its cars if it is in high demand or is only available in limited quantities.
+- Doesn't work on all vehicles: A dealer is not likely to swap for a vehicle if it is in high demand or if they have limited quantities.

-"If getting the best price is paramount, you'll want to go to the dealer that has the vehicle in stock," he says.
+This comes down to a personal preference, said Weintraub.
+"If getting the best price is paramount, you'll want to go to the dealer that has the vehicle in stock."

-If you enjoy the level of service at a certain dealer, are a repeat customer, don't have time for a prolonged search or don't have another dealer near you, a dealer trade might be a good option for you.
-Just be aware of what's going on behind the scenes.
+If you enjoy the level of service at a certain dealer, you don't have time for a prolonged search or if you don't have another dealer near you, a dealer swap might be a good option for you — as long as you realize what's going on behind the scenes.

 To find a dealership that knows how to treat shoppers right, please visit Edmunds.com's Dealer Ratings and Reviews.